 The Role of Airlines’ Buying Behavior

 Purchasing a business product is categorized as either a new buy, a modified rebuy, or a straight rebuy, a spectrum of choices from the customer choosing a product for the first time to replenishing one already in use.
 In the middle is modified rebuy, the customer selecting a currently used product that has been changed.
-The purchase of new aircraft is typically seen as a new buy as systems and technology vary significantly between models, even within an update of an existing line.
+Per texts I have taught from, the purchase of new aircraft is typically seen as a new buy as systems and technology vary significantly between models, even within an update of an existing line.

 Boeing attempted to make the 737 Max a modified rebuy in the minds of customers by stipulating systems be as similar as possible to the previous 737 generation, requiring limited retraining of pilots, an extra sales incentive for airlines that were already flying 737s.
 Abbreviated instruction in the 737 Max is now being blamed for pilots’ inability to counteract an errant MCAS sending the plane into an automated dive.

 The Seriousness of Marketing

 The tragedy of the 737 Max is a powerful lesson in the seriousness of marketing.
 The discipline is not trivial, not merely a swirl of flashy ads and pushy sales pitches, as many mistakenly believe.
 Product design, comprehensive information, and customer safety are core components of marketing.
 Christian marketers must keep their duty to customers sacred.
 In Boeing’s case, that duty has life-and-death consequences.

 Likewise, every good tree bears good fruit, but a bad tree bears bad fruit.

 Is prolonging the product life cycle always the desired course in marketing?
 If not, how can Christian marketers convince their organizations to move away from a “cash cow?”